ImperialCollegeLondon/IM-MAG-Data-Processing-Tools/README.md

 - Download the wheel/tar from the GitHub Actions build artifacts
 - Install pipx (not required but this ensures the tool is installed in it's own environment and dependencies cannot make a mess of your system)
 - [install it with pipx](https://pypa.github.io/pipx/docs/#pipx-install) or with pip if you must.
-- Run `mag hello world` on the command line to check it installed ok
+- Run `mag --help` or `mag countdown` on the command line to check it installed ok

 ## Developer Quick start